py2ai/py2ai.github.io/_posts/2021-05-14-Live-streaming-multiple-videos-on-a-webpage.md

 ---
+categories:
+- Tutorial Series
+description: This tutorial is about streaming multiple videos on a webpage using PyShine server
+featured-img: livehtmlpagetwo
+keywords:
+- stream multiple videos on HTML
+- PyShine video streaming
+- OpenCV video streaming
+- Python multiprocessing
+- HTML video streaming tutorial
+- web development with video
+- PyShine server tutorial
 layout: post
+mathjax: true
+tags:
+- Streaming
+- HTML
+- PyShine
+- OpenCV
+- Multiprocessing
+- Video Streaming
+- Web Development
+- Tutorial
 title: How to stream multiple videos on an HTML webpage
-categories: [Tutorial Series]
-mathjax: true
-featured-img: livehtmlpagetwo
-description:  This tutorial is about streaming multiple videos on a webpage using PyShine server
-tags: [Streaming, HTML, PyShine, OpenCV, Multiprocessing, Video Streaming, Web Development, Tutorial]
-keywords: [stream multiple videos on HTML, PyShine video streaming, OpenCV video streaming, Python multiprocessing, HTML video streaming tutorial, web development with video, PyShine server tutorial]
 ---

 <br>
 Hi friends, hope your are doing great.
 This tutorial is about streaming multiple videos on a webpage.
 As an example, we will use two .mp4 files.
 We will use two processes to stream each video feed.
 In the following code, we will use two functions: